The aquarium features 160 species of fish from around the world including:

 Home: Indo-Pacific waters

-Fun fact: Young fish have different colors and patterns than adults.
-The changes occur when the fish reach three to five inches long.
+Fun fact: Fish change colors and patterns when they reach three to five inches long.

 But the mermaids are more than just pretty ladies donning colorful fins and bikini tops.
 These women have various backgrounds, from synchronized and competitive swimming to ballet.
 You'll see them twirl, flip, dance and do other fun stunts -- you would almost believe they really are part-fish!